tashatsar/pytest-and-TDD-in-Python/README.md

 3. You may not write more production code than is sufficient to pass the currently failing unit test

 ## `pytest`📦
 `pytest` is a [framework for tests](https://docs.pytest.org/en/7.2.x/).
-It uses standart Python assert statement 🐍
+It uses standard Python assert statement 🐍
-- **tests** are Python functions with "test" in the beginnig of the fucntion name: `test_pipeline_step`, `test_sum`.
+- **tests** are Python functions with "test" at the beginning of the function name: `test_pipeline_step`, `test_sum`.
 Tests can be grouped by putting them in the same module or class.
-- **test class** should have "Test"  in the beginnig of the class name: `TestClass`, `TestSimilarThings`.
+- **test class** should have "Test" at the beginning of the class name: `TestClass`, `TestSimilarThings`.
 Test class should NOT have `__init__` method.
-- **filenames** for test modules should have "test" in the beginning or end of the filename: `test_*.py` or `*_test.py`.
+- **filenames** for test modules should have "test" at the beginning or end of the filename: `test_*.py` or `*_test.py`.

-BTW, the naming rules described above can be changed in case you need.
-For doing so create a file named `pytest.ini` in the directory with test.
-Fill the file with the following content.
-Let's suppose we want to replace word "test" for test functions only with word "check" (this is just an example):
+BTW, the naming rules described above can be changed if needed.
+For doing so create a file named `pytest.ini` in the directory with the tests.
+Let's suppose we want to replace the word "test" for test functions with the word "check", so the content of the `pytest.ini` would be the following:
 ```
 [pytest]
 python_files = test_*